Bad-Discord/Discord-Nuker/README.md

 ### Windows:
 - Click on the "Code" Button on this repo and download ZIP
 - Extract zip
-- Open a terminal and paste this code on it:
+- Open a terminal and paste this code in it:
 ```bash
 pip install -r requirements.txt; python main.python
 ```